olivierizad-lab/gcp-billing-ai/docs/METRICS.md

 - **Documentation footprint:** 6,151 executable lines (35.7% of LOC) keeping architecture, deployment, and troubleshooting guides current.
 - **Automation:** 1,253 LOC of scripts for deployment, cleanup, and metrics collection.

-These metrics show that in under two weeks the project delivered a production-ready architecture on par with the Provisioner playbook—Cloud Run services, Vertex AI integration, and a documentation-first experience.
+These metrics show that in under two weeks the project delivered a production-ready architecture that matches the UX and documentation maturity of comparable enterprise apps—Cloud Run services, Vertex AI integration, and a documentation-first experience.

 ---